mhvbyrne/FM/Content and Products/OSCE/explanation/bronchoscopy_explanation.md

 #### During

 The procedure takes around 30 minutes and involves:
-- **Sedation** - "Which will make you feel a bit woozy like you have had an alcoholic drink and it may mean you can't remember the procedure."
+- **Sedation** - "Which will make you feel more relaxed and it may mean you can't remember the procedure."
 - **Lignocaine gel** - "So that you don't feel the camera."
 - **Camera** - "Camera goes in through the nose and down your windpipe and can inspect your lungs from the inside."
+  - Flexible - thin tube flexible
+  - Rigid - requires general anaesthetic, used for children and some procedures
 - **Biopsy** - "Using the tube that the camera is in, we can also take tissue samples."
-- **Wash out** - "We can also spray salt water into the lung to collect cells.
+- **Bronchial lavage** - "We can also spray salt water into the lung to collect cells.

 #### After